Best Free Transcription Software in 2026

 Pros

-• clean interface
+• Simple browser interface

-• no installation required
+• No account required

 Cons